Discover a great farm-shop, deli and cafe

 The cafe is open every day serving delicious food.
 Evening food celebration functions are held too.

-Whilst at Tre Pol and Pen I had chance to ask Tom a few questions about Cornwall, abut their lives here and their inspiration for Tre Pol & Pen, and the things which are important to them.
-Their answers were honest, insightful and passionate -
+Whilst at Tre Pol and Pen I had chance to ask the owners a few questions about Cornwall, about their lives here, and their inspiration for Tre Pol & Pen

 Q: What do you love about living in Cornwall?